 - I treat my fellow city officials, staff, board and commission members and the public with patience, courtesy, civility, and respect, even when we disagree on what is best for the community and its citizens.

 - I am honest with all elected officials, staff, board and commission members, and the public.

-- I am prepared to make decisions for the best interest of the public whether those decisions are popular or not.
+- I am prepared to make decisions in the best interest of the public whether those decisions are popular or not.